Skip to content

 }

-The configuration file dinamo.conf may be empty or contain the hsm.config.file.
-The field hsm.config.file must be entered in the JCA configuration file.
+The configuration file dinamo.conf may be empty or contain the hsm.config.file field.
+The hsm.config.file field must be entered in the JCA configuration file.
 Enter the file name with full path.
-Do not use quotation marks " and if Windows uses \\ to separate the folders.
+Do not use quotation marks " and in the case of Windows use \\ to separate the folders.

 Examples of accepted content: